If you have any questions or concerns email us at: email@example.com

-Except for Fraser Road all checkpoints are at heated indoor locations with water and washrooms.
+Some checkpoints are at heated indoor locations with water and washrooms.
 Others may just be points where we can note you’ve passed by and are still accounted for.
 Fraser Road is an uninsulated shed with a portable toilet but no water access.
 Look at our Racer and Spectator Course Guide for a description of each checkpoint.
 Food and drink provided at checkpoints from race officials is not considered external support and is permitted.
 Unfortunately due to COVID protocols we will not be providing hot food at the Niverville checkpoint as we have in past, but we will provide grab-and-go food (think Halloween size chocolate bars and similar items) there and at the Fraser Road checkpoint, and possibly other locations, but do not rely on substantial food being available at any other checkpoint.

 No littering or caching of supplies